 Eric Bradlow is co-director of the Wharton Customer Analytics Initiative.
 Professor Bradlow uses high-powered statistical models to solve problems on everything from Internet search engines to product assortment issues.
 Specifically, his research interests include statistics, marketing research, marketing management and data analysis, as well as any material related to customer analytics.
 Eric was recently named a fellow of the American Statistical Association and the American Educational Research Association.

-Sam brings over 15 years of experience working with healthcare companies to Kaiser Permanente Ventures.
-Prior to joining the group in 2011, he was an Executive-in-Residence and Vice President with Frazier Healthcare Ventures.
-Earlier in his career, Sam was in global management roles at Medtronic, Inc. in the US and Europe.
+Sam Brasch joined New Leaf in 2015 as a Venture Partner and focuses on information convergence investments.
+Sam was previously a Managing Director at Kaiser Permanente Ventures where he focused on investments in healthcare IT, healthcare services and medical technology companies.
+Prior to joining Kaiser in 2011, Sam was an Executive-in-Residence and Vice President with Frazier Healthcare.
 Sam holds a B.A. in Public Policy from Stanford University and an MBA in Health Care Management from The Wharton School, University of Pennsylvania.

 Peter Cappelli is a Professor of Management at The Wharton School and Director of Wharton’s Center for Human Resources.
 He is also a Research Associate at the National Bureau of Economic Research, served as Senior Advisor to the Kingdom of Bahrain for Employment Policy from 2003-2005, and since 2007 has been a Distinguished Scholar of the Ministry of Manpower for Singapore.
 He was recently named by HR Magazine as one of the top 5 most influential thinkers in management and was elected a fellow of the National Academy of Human Resources.
-His latest book is Why Good People Can’t Get Jobs.
+His latest book is Will College Pay Off?

 Professor Sam Chandan is founder of Chandan Economics, a New York-based financial services research firm.
 He is a faculty member in Wharton’s Real Estate Department and the National Economist of the Real Estate Lenders Association.
 Chandan holds advisory board appointments at the Federal Reserve Bank of Atlanta, the Real Estate Research Institute, the National Center for Seniors Housing, and the Commercial Real Estate Finance Council.
 Prior to founding Chandan Economics, he was Chief Economist at Reis, on the management team that took Reis public, and Global Chief Economist at Real Capital Analytics.
 Chandan holds a PhD from Wharton.
 His Twitter handle is @SamChandan.